Grandoreiro virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of Trojans that are designed to steal confidential information and/or do other things are KBOT, Lampion and CryptBot.
-In most cases Trojans are designed to steal various information and/or infect operating systems with some other malware (e.g., ransomware).
-Either way, cyber criminals spread programs of this type with a purpose to generate.
-We strongly recommend to take all necessary precautions that would prevent installations of programs of this type.
+Other examples of Trojans that are designed to steal confidential information and perform other actions include KBOT, Lampion and CryptBot.
+In most cases, Trojans steal information and infect operating systems with other malware (e.g., ransomware).
+In any case, cyber criminals proliferate programs of this type simply to generate.
+We strongly recommend that you take all necessary precautions to prevent installation of these programs.

 How did Grandoreiro infiltrate my computer?

-If a received email is irrelevant, it is sent from unknown address and contains some attachment (or website link) it should be ignored.
-We strongly recommend not to open files (or web links) that are presented in emails of this kind without being sure that it is safe to do that.
+If a received email is irrelevant, is sent from unknown address or contains an attachment (or website link), ignore it.
+Do not open files or web links that are presented in these emails without being sure that it is safe to do so.
 Software should be downloaded from official websites and direct download links.
-Other sources (like Peer-to-Peer networks, third party downloaders, unofficial pages, etc.) could be used to proliferate malware.
+Other sources (such as Peer-to-Peer networks, third party downloaders, unofficial pages, etc.) could be used to proliferate malware.
 Installed programs should be updated through implemented functions or tools that are provided by official software developers.
-The same applies to their activation.
-It is illegal to use third party tools to activate licensed programs and it may lead to having a system infected with malware.
-And finally, it is important to regularly scan the operating system for threats with a reputable antivirus or anti-spyware suite and always keep it up to date.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+The same applies to activation.
+It is illegal to use third party tools to activate licensed programs, and this can lead to system infections with malware.
+Regularly scan the operating system for threats with a reputable antivirus or anti-spyware suite and keep this software up to date.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Malicious website designed to trick visitors into downloading file that contains malicious executable:
+Malicious website designed to trick visitors into downloading a file that contains a malicious executable: